Last Updated on 7 November 2022

 Krabi is an idyllic province located in southern Thailand where limestone karsts covered in dense green jungle erupt from the land and the clear waters of the ocean….
 Where sandy beaches decorated with long-tail boats are lapped by the Andaman Sea… And where a population of long-tailed macaques call home.
 The friendly and picturesque resort town of Ao Nang is a beautiful place to visit for a few days out of your 3 weeks in Thailand.
 Due to the many long-tail boats that act as water taxis to neighbouring places such as Railay, it’s a great town to base yourself for exploring the area.
 Plus there is no shortage of bars, restaurants, and shops to keep you entertained at night!

 Day 14: Board a morning flight from Chiang Mai to Krabi.
 When you land, take a pre-booked private transfer to your hotel with Krabi Shuttle.
-After checking in, take a wander to Ao Nang beach, and on your way, stop by a local tour operator and book a shared transfer to Phuket for the morning of Day 17 (it’s good to be organised in case this get fully booked).
+I stayed at Timber House Ao Nang and loved the pool and room terrace.
+After checking in, take a wander to Ao Nang beach, and on your way, stop by a local tour operator and book a shared transfer to Phuket for the morning of day 17 (it’s good to be organised in case this get fully booked).
 Enjoy Ao Nang beach and the views of the limestone karsts in the distance.
 Head to Crazy Gringos for a cold Chang or two, or enjoy a cocktail at a beach bar whilst the sun goes down.

 Tip: Morning flights tend to be a little more expensive than later ones.
 But its worth the extra Baht, Euros, Dollars, or Pounds to maximise your time in each destination.
 Hanging around throughout the morning whilst waiting for a later flight is no fun.
 And it makes the day pass by slowly when you could be fully enjoying your next stop!